pplonski/keras2cpp/README.md

 This is a bunch of code to port Keras neural network model into pure C++.
 Neural network weights and architecture are stored in plain text file and input is presented as `vector<vector<vector<float> > >` in case of image.
 The code is prepared to support simple Convolutional network (from MNIST example) but can be easily extended.
 There are implemented only ReLU and Softmax activations.

-It is working with the Theano backend - support for Tensorflow will be added soon.
+It is working with the Theano backend.

 ## Usage